mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ### Training on ISAdetect, testing on BuildCross

-For this experiment, each model is trained on the ISAdetect dataset and then performance-tested using the BuildCross dataset. \autoref{table:buildcross-instructionwidthtype-results} shows classification performance for every model/\ac{ISA} combination.
+For the ISAdetect-BuildCross experiment, each model is trained on the ISAdetect dataset and then performance-tested using the BuildCross dataset. \autoref{table:buildcross-instructionwidthtype-results} shows classification performance for every model/\ac{ISA} combination.

 \small